philipturner/molecular-renderer/Documentation/Tests/README.md

 # Tests

-To run each test, copy the source code from the relevant file in [Tests](./Tests).
+To run each test, copy the source code from the relevant file in this folder.
 Paste the code into "Sources/Workspace/main.swift", overwriting the Hello World template.
 Then follow the program startup instructions for your operating system.

 ## Upscaling